hkkjin/Analyzer-Docs/Getting Started.rst

   .. _MATLAB: https://www.mathworks.com/products/matlab.html

-  2. Using Git BASH or direct download, clone/download the SpikeClusterAnalyzer repository_ to the Documents>>MATLAB folder (link not available right now)
+  2. Using Git BASH or direct download, clone/download the `SpikeClusterAnalyzer repository`_ to the Documents>>MATLAB folder (link not available right now)

-  .. _repository:
+  .. _SpikeClusterAnalyzer repository:

   - To use Git BASH to clone the respository (recommended in order to have a more streamlined method of updating the program), download `Git for Windows`_